-Knockshannoch offers six bedrooms each accommodating a mixed number of guests.
+Knockshannoch offers six bedrooms each accommodating a mixed number of guests depending on room configuration (from 2 to 4).
 Each room has its own ensuite and personalised temperature controls, along with great views of the village and snow-capped ridges.
 All linen and towels are provided (hairdryers too).

-Included in your tariff are seven nights accommodation (from Saturday to Friday) with three delicious meals daily.
+Included in your weekly tariff (usually seven nights from Saturday to Friday) are three delicious meals daily.
 From hearty, hot breakfasts and satisfying light lunches to gourmet three course dinners every night - all prepared with care by our internationally qualified chef - your every culinary delight will be satisfied.

 We have a large communal lounge area, complete with tea and coffee making facilities including a cappuccino and hot chocolate machine and a guests fridge.
 Knockshannoch has a convenient boot room, a drying room and ski storage area.